 Tertullian, Against Marcion, Book III

-To help fit these new and terrifying events into the modern timeline, progressive revelation was applied backwards.
+To help fit these new and terrifying events into the modern timeline, dispensationalism adopted what’s called progressive revelation – and applied it backwards.
 Progressive revelation is the idea that God reveals his plans in fuller depth in newer writings (e.g. progressively).
 Outside of dispensationalism, this generally meant that newer texts could be used to explain how the older were fulfilled.
-Dispensationalists, however, do the opposite.
+Dispensationalism, however, does the opposite, and instead leans to futurism.
 The view of futurism is a misapplication of progressive revelation, where instead of using the New Testament to explain the Old, scripture got turned forward facing, perceived as breadcrumbs about the future which were later explained in a context far beyond their boundaries.
 This gave license not only to speculation from the New Testament texts, but also creative license; after all, if God’s revelations are more progressive over time, there are no constraints in applying the texts to an even grander revelation of “what if’s” for the future.
-Many of dispensationalism’s interpretations broke the overall thematic structure of the canon, requiring an increasing amount of explanation, but nonetheless it ended up becoming widely accepted by the American church and ended up a part of modern Christian beliefs.
-It’s easy to see how incredible such Christian views can get when seen through this lens.
+Many of dispensationalism’s interpretations broke the overall structure of the canon, requiring an increasing amount of speculation by introducing new and unsupported concepts, but nonetheless it ended up becoming widely accepted by the American church and part of modern Christian beliefs in America.
+It’s easy to see how incredible such Christian views can get when seen through the lens of prophesying the kind of terrifying world that exists when symbolism is interpreted literally.
 It has defined a Christian’s entire world view for much of the past hundred years, and affected our politics, society, relationships, and now public health.
+Yet even the book of Revelation itself even decries such an interpretation, stating “the testimony of Jesus is the spirit of prophesy” (Rev 19:10), suggesting Revelation’s prophesies are to be interpreted in the context of the fulfillment brought through Jesus Christ.

 A Theology in its Infancy

 To convey such salient concepts in Christianity, one might expect this form of interpretation had been the authoritative viewpoint for a very long time.
 Yet dispensational hermeneutics has only even been in existence since the 1800s.
 By any standard, it is an incredibly young line of thinking.
-Concepts such as an Israel-church distinction and a two-stage distinction in the second coming of Christ were ideas originally conceived by a Bible teacher named John Darby in the 1800s.
-They were radical ideas, and while accepted by some American evangelicals, gained little traction until they were popularized by a lawyer-turned-theologian named Cyrus Scofield.
+Concepts such as an Israel-church distinction and a two stage coming of Christ (e.g. a rapture) were ideas originally conceived by a Bible teacher named John Darby in the 1800s.
+This was around the same time that Charles Darwin came on the scene, which helped create a dichotomy where new scientific ideas and new theological ideas were at odds with each other.
+Because Darby’s literal theology didn’t work in light of basic science, science became the enemy and Darby’s beliefs became the “faith” in Christianity – even though his ideas had never come close to representing Christianity.
+Darby’s beliefs were radical and unrefined, and while accepted by some American evangelicals who felt that Darwin’s ideas threatened Christianity itself, they gained much more traction when popularized by a lawyer-turned-theologian named Cyrus Scofield.
 Scofield was a sketchy individual, accused of accepting bribes, committing financial fraud, and later on in life giving himself a fake Doctor of Divinity title.
 A biography by James Canfield refers to him as an abject liar and opportunist promoter of baseless theology.
 It is unsurprising that someone with a lawyer’s background would resonate with the interpretation of scripture through a literal and litigious interpretation, even if it did not align with 1800 years of theology to the contrary.

 There are four things to be considered… the height of spiritual doctrine; the dignity of those who teach it; the condition of the listeners; and the order of communicating.